SpecFlowOSS/SpecFlowWiki/Plugins.md

 ##Creating plugins##

 Creating a plugin is fairly simple.
-In order to create a SpecFlow plugin you need the following three things.
+There are 3 types of plugins supported- Runtime, Generator and Runtime-Generator.
+Steps for creating any of these three are similar.
+For example, in order to create a Generator SpecFlow plugin you need the following three things.

 1. A SpecFlow.CustomPlugin Nuget package added to the library that will contain the plugin.
 2. A class that implements `IGeneratorPlugin` interface (which is defined in TechTalk.SpecFlow.Generator.Plugins namespace)